Stanford Dissertation Fellowships

 The Stanford Humanities Center and the School of Humanities and Sciences collaborate to administer two Stanford humanities dissertation fellowships: the Stanford Humanities Center Dissertation Prize and Mellon Foundation Dissertation Fellowships.
 Stanford students submit one application to be considered for one or both of these fellowships.
 Applicants for these fellowships are typically in the 5th or 6th year of their doctoral program.

-(You can find more information about the Stanford Humanities Center Career Launch Fellowships, which are open to students in year 7 or above only, linked here.)
+(You can find more information about the Stanford Humanities Center Next Generation Scholar fellowships, which are open to students in year 7 or above only, linked here.)

-Eligible applicants may apply to the SHC Dissertation Prize/Mellon Dissertation fellowships or the Career Launch fellowship, but not both CLF and DP/Mellon in the same application cycle.
+Eligible applicants may apply to the SHC Dissertation Prize/Mellon Dissertation fellowships or Next Generation Scholar fellowship, but not both NGS and DP/Mellon in the same application cycle.

 The SHC Dissertation Prize Fellowships, endowed by Theodore and Frances Geballe, are awarded to doctoral students whose work is of the highest distinction and promise.
-The fellowship stipend for 2022-23 is $36,162 + TGR fees; the exact stipend amount for 2023-24 will be announced pending final budget confirmation by January 2023.
+The fellowship stipend includes three academic quarters of funding (fall/winter/spring).
+In 2023-24 the funding amount was $38,700; the exact amount for 2024-25 will be announced pending final budget confirmation by January 2024.
 The recipients of these fellowships have offices at the Humanities Center and take part with other graduate as well as undergraduate and faculty fellows in the Center's programs, promoting humanistic research and education at Stanford.
-The SHC Dissertation Prize Fellowships also provide an additional $2,500 in research funding.
+The SHC Dissertation Prize Fellowships also provide an additional $2,000 in research funding.

 The Mellon Dissertation Fellowships, which are generously funded by the Mellon Foundation, are awarded to advanced doctoral students whose work is of the highest quality and whose academic record to date indicates a timely progression toward completion of the degree.
-The fellowship stipend for 2021-22 is $35,460 + TGR fees; the exact amount for 2022-23 will be announced pending final budget confirmation by January 2022.
+The fellowship stipend includes three academic quarters of funding (fall/winter/spring).
+In 2023-24 the funding amount was $38,700; the exact amount for 2024-25 will be announced pending budget confirmation in January 2024.

 Frequently Asked Questions